-“Exercise, sleep, and diet are important parts of improving your brainpower,” says Fiona Gupta, MD, a neurologist and medical director of the Deep Brain Stimulation program at the Movement Disorders Center, Hackensack University Medical Center.
+“Exercise, sleep, and diet are important parts of improving your brain power,” says Fiona Gupta, MD, a neurologist and medical director of the Deep Brain Stimulation program at the Movement Disorders Center, Hackensack University Medical Center.

-The old adage “use it or lose it” has real validity, she says, if you use “it” the right way.
+The old adage, “use it or lose it,” has real validity, she says, if you use “it” the right way.
 “Some people believe that reading or crossword puzzles will increase brainpower, but it’s really more about doing new things, like following a recipe.
 There is also real power in socialization.
 When we socialize, we make bonds that enhance brainpower by activating various parts of the brain, creating new neuronal networks and pathways.”

 As for exercise, studies show that mice increase their number of neurons while running on wheels, helping them perform better on tests of learning and memory, according to Emily Anthes, author of “The Instant Egghead Guide: The Mind,” in collaboration with Scientific American magazine.

-Exercise in humans can improve the brain’s executive functions, which include reasoning, problem solving, and the ability to change course as needed during the performance of a task.
+Exercise in humans can improve the brain’s executive function, which include reasoning, problem solving, and the ability to change course as needed during the performance of a task.
 People who exercise also are at lower risk of dementia as they age.
 Gupta suggests a combination of cardiovascular workouts and weight training.

 Diet also plays a key role in maintaining and boosting brainpower, Gupta notes, especially by delivering “good” fats and antioxidants to the body.
 The brain is mostly fat in the form of cell membranes and insulating sheaths around nerve fibers that increase the speed at which impulses are conducted, Anthes writes.
 Omega-3 fats, found in a variety of foods including fish, nuts and seeds, are particularly beneficial.